 Ever since I was little, I've been addicted to puzzles.
 My favorite puzzle when I was young was a white cat.
 We didn't even have cats because my dad and one of my brothers were allergic, but I liked that puzzle because the large amount of white area made it a challenge to put together.
 Some of my favorites were mounted on my wall, and the way I got the pieces to stick together was puzzle glue.

-If you've never tried puzzle glue before, it's REALLY easy to use.
-My favorite is Mod Podge Puzzle Saver.
+If you're wondering how to glue a puzzle, it's REALLY easy to do.
+My favorite puzzle glue is Mod Podge Puzzle Saver.
 It comes in two sizes:

 Gather These Supplies

 - Finished puzzle

 - Paintbrush if you don't get the package with the brush

 Here's the puzzle I did for my demonstration.
 I pretty much love the bottlecaps and colorful nature of this puzzle!

 Your first step is to transport your puzzle to an area that you know your work surface is safe.
 This means you might want to start by doing your puzzle on wax paper in the first place.
 I actually use a puzzle roll up mat that is made of felt.
 This is because I can't leave my puzzles out all the time – I don't have a place – so the wax paper isn't going to work for me.

 So when it's time to preserve a puzzle, I have to be really careful about how I do it!
 I don't want to ruin the puzzle mat below when I apply the puzzle glue.
 I'll show you what I mean.